alphagov/publishing-api/doc/publishing-application-examples.md

 ## Error handling

 The response will indicate any errors that may have occurred in making the request.
-These may be validation errors for required content fields or more general errors pertaining to version locking.
+These may be validation errors for required content fields or more general errors pertaining to lock version locking.
 A 4xx error code will be returned along with error messages in the `response.body.error` object. eg.

 ```
   {